Expensify/expensify-common/README.md

 # `expensify-common`
-This is a collection of JavaScript libraries and components which are used across various Expensify projects.
+This is a collection of JS libraries and components which are used across various Expensify projects.
 These libraries are provided as-is, and the repos which use them will need to do their own bundling, minifying, and uglifying.

 # Installation
 1. Clone this repo to a directory of your choosing